gsantos-design/bold-horizon-ai-hub/replit.md

 # Overview

 Bold Horizons is a dynamic recruitment platform for World Financial Group (WFG), specifically designed for the Santiago Team.
 This cosmic-themed digital recruitment platform transforms career exploration through immersive 3D visualizations, AI-powered career assessments, and innovative engagement strategies.
-The application serves as a comprehensive recruitment and education tool for financial professionals in the Caribbean, Florida, and New York markets.
+The application serves as a comprehensive recruitment and education tool for financial professionals in the Florida and New York markets.

 ## Recent v12 Enhancements (August 2025)
 - **AI Career Mentor Chatbot**: Full implementation with emotional intelligence, mentor personalities (Nolly Santiago, Paul Santiago, Santiago Team), OpenAI GPT-4o integration